magdanolde/magdanolde/README.md

 👁️ good eye for details -I worked a lot with data, dashboards and reportings.

-👷 one of my top Gallup strength is "restorative" - I can't sleep when something is not working.
+👷 "restorative"- it is one of my top Gallup strength is "restorative".
+I can't sleep when something is not working.
 I just need to repair it!

-👀 being a team-leader tought me to see also a bigger picture of a project
+👀 seeig a bigger picture - that is what I have learnt, being a team-leader #

 👥 team-work -I have always worked in teams (also international) and I really enjoyed it

+👑 understanding client needs - years of work in client service helped to understand client need